Toady00/jruby-zk/README.md

 JRuby Zk requires all the jar files for using ZooKeeper from JRuby.

+_Note about version_

+The version of this gem will reflect the version of zookeeper bundled with it.
+So if you are using v3.4.5 of this gem, then you are using v3.4.5 of zookeeper.

 ## Installation

 Add this line to your application's Gemfile: